 How to use:

 1 teaspoon of Damiana Leaf to one cup of boiling water.
-Simmer for 15 minutes, strain and drink up to three cups a day.
+Steep for 15 minutes, strain and drink up to three cups a day.

 Cautions & contraindications:

 This information is for educational purposes only and is not intended to diagnose, treat or cure any disease or illness.
 Please consult your healthcare provider prior to the use of this product if you are pregnant, nursing, taking medications or have a medical condition.
 Individual results may vary.